-The Code of Private Maritime Law (CPML) regulates private shipping law matters in Greece (such as crew claims, collisions, salvage and time bars).
+In February 2023, the new Code of Private Maritime Law (CPML) was introduced (Law 5020/2023), replacing the old CPML, which was introduced in 1958.
+The new CPML came into force on 1 May 2023, with the exception of certain provisions regarding the introduction of new shipping registries (for boats of less than 10 gross register tonnage (GRT), floating constructions and ships under construction or to be constructed), which will come into force on 1 November 2023.
+The CPML regulates private shipping law matters in Greece (such as crew claims, collisions, salvage and time bars).
 In parallel, the Code of Public Maritime Law regulates public shipping law matters (such as ship registries, the obligations of vessel masters and the duties of pilots).
 Numerous presidential decrees and ministerial decisions regulate specific maritime issues, such as Greek ports.